PriceCatch/fyers/README.md

 As part of my Technical Analysis education and code sharing series, I am sharing code written by me here for use by anyone interested.
 You will find example of how to fetch access token from FYERS and fetch 5 minutes bars of a specific day or days.

 #### FYERS api Docs:
-YOu can find the api docs here: [FYERS API DOCS](https://myapi.fyers.in/docsv3).
+You can find the api docs here: [FYERS API DOCS](https://myapi.fyers.in/docsv3).

 #### License: